 3-year-old tots are interested in… all the things, which makes them particularly hard to shop for.
 As they’re perfecting the skills they already have and acquiring new ones, you want to find toys and games that make learning and exploring fun.
 From musical instruments to toys that foster imaginative play, we’re taking the guesswork out of your search and rounding up our absolute favorite toys for 3-year-olds.

-Not think like a dress up set to play pretend.
-Superhero costumes are a crowdpleaser, and we love the drawstring bag for easy cleanup.
+There’s nothing like a dress up set to play pretend.
+These Superhero capes, masks, and slap-on bracelets (5 each) are a crowdpleaser, and we love the drawstring bag for easy cleanup and storage.

-A classic, open-ended toy system that offers endless fun and creativity — Brio’s train sets are responsibly made and made to last.
-This is big set, but there are many other options that are more affordable and that you can keep adding to little by little.
+A classic, open-ended toy system that offers endless fun and creativity, Brio’s train sets are responsibly made and made to last.
+This package is the “ultimate” collection (a big set and a big investment $$), but there are smaller more affordable options that make for great starter sets.

 Math, but make it fun!
-This set introduces basic arithmetics and numeracy while also letting them practice their motor skills and concentration.
+This set introduces basic arithmetic and numeracy while also helping children practice motor skills and concentration.

-The ultimate gift for role-playing — every child needs a dollhouse to get their imaginative juice flowing.
+The ultimate gift for role-playing, a dollhouse is sure to get any child’s imaginative juices flowing.
 We love this house, as it comes with lots of fun accessories and even has solar panels on the roof, which is a great opportunity to discuss environmental issues.

 Toy Kitchen ~ $99

 Another must-have for role-playing — toy kitchens allow children to explore food in a playful way, which could spark curiosity at the dinner table too.
-We love this KidKraft option, which introduces the concept of farm to table.
+We like Kidkraft’s options in the play kitchen category for being both high-quality and economical.

-While the illustrations and the storybook prose may leave something to be desired, the cover design on these is lovely and the concept itself is so cool: record the story yourself and your children can press the button on each page to listen to the audio story read by you!
+While the illustrations and the storybook prose may leave something to be desired, the cover design on these is lovely and the concept itself is so cool: record the book yourself and the recipient can press the button on each page to listen to the audio story read by you!
 Made by a great company committed to pre-literacy.

 This clay set comes complete with an app that provides easy, intuitive, step-by-step instructions to create six farm animals.
 You can also choose from other sets that feature monsters, dinosaurs and so much more.